SolusHub/RiverCrossingTask/README.md

 WHAT I CHANGED:
 I prevented weights from animats that completed the task during that episode from being adjusted during training. all animats would go through the environment, and accuracy was tested before training.
 All 250 animats were then divided into 83 tournaments, leaving 1 animat out, before repeating the process.
-Animats were split into the same environment per tournament before testing accuracy.

 Please view in RAW or code version so UML diagram is actually understandable